Colts QB Anthony Richardson injures eye with stretch band, ruled inactive

 A former first-round pick, Richardson lost his starting job to Jones prior to the start of the regular season.
 During his first two seasons with the Colts, Richardson went 8-7 as the team's starter but threw more interceptions (13) than touchdown passes (11) over that span; injuries and erratic play largely told the story of his first two NFL seasons.

-A fellow former first-round pick, Jones has enjoyed a career rebirth this season with the Colts, who are off to a surprising 4-1 start.
+A fellow former first-round pick, Jones has enjoyed a career rebirth this season with the Colts, who continued their hot start by improving to 5-1 with a 31-27 win over Arizona.